 - When using the stockpot, boil the water then add salt to avoid pitting.

 - Some pans may develop a rainbow hue, especially after overheating a pan.
-To restore the nice shine to the pan, a vinegar and water solution or stainless steel cleaner like BarKeeper can be used.
+To restore a nice shine to the pan, a vinegar and water solution or stainless steel cleaner like BarKeeper can be used.
 They will also stay shinier when hand washed as opposed to washing in the dishwasher.

 How to Make French Onion Chicken